 Richa Nand.
 Ms. Nand is a senior legal executive with more than 20 years of experience as an intellectual property ("IP") attorney and strategic business advisor for biotechnology and medical device companies.
-Ms. Nand is the founder of Insight Patents, a legal and consulting firm providing IP and transactional corporate services for the life sciences industry.
+Ms. Nand is the founder of Insight Patents (for which she has been a principal since 2014), a legal and consulting firm providing IP and transactional corporate services for the life sciences industry.
 Ms. Nand previously served as Vice President of Corporate Development and Legal at Bird Rock Bio - a Johnson & Johnson-backed biopharmaceutical company in San Diego - and Vice President of Intellectual Property and Licensing; Director of Business Development; and In-House Patent Counsel at Cytori Therapeutics.
 Prior to law school, she was a biomedical researcher at Cedars Sinai Medical Center in Beverly Hills, California.
 Ms. Nand received a Bachelor of Science degree in Microbiology and Molecular Genetics from the University of California, Los Angeles, and a Juris Doctor degree from Boston University School of Law.
-We believe Ms. Nand's experience in the healthcare field makes her well suited to serve on our Board.
+The Company believes Ms. Nand is qualified to sit on its Board due to her experience with medical device companies.

 Jim Dorst.
 Mr. Dorst has more than 30 years of senior management experience in finance, operations, planning and business transactions at both private and public companies.
-He was most recently Director of Corporate Development at SYNNEX/Concentrix, where he was primarily responsible for mergers and acquisitions.
+He was most recently Director of Corporate Development at SYNNEX/Concentrix from July 2013 to January 2021, where he was primarily responsible for mergers and acquisitions.
 Mr. Dorst was previously Chief Operating Officer ("COO") and Chief Financial Officer ("CFO") at SpectraScience, Inc.; CFO of Aethlon Medical, Inc. and Vice President of Finance and Operations for Verdisoft Corporation.
 In addition, he previously served as Senior Vice President of Finance and Administration at SeeCommerce; CFO and COO of Omnis Technology Corp; and CFO and Senior Vice President of Information Technology at Savoir Technology Group, Inc. Mr. Dorst practiced as a Certified Public Accountant with Coopers & Lybrand (now PricewaterhouseCoopers LLP); and holds a Master of Science degree in Accounting and a Bachelor of Science degree in Finance from the University of Oregon.
-We believe Mr. Dorst's public company experience makes him well suited to sit on our Board.
+The Company believes Mr. Dorst is qualified to sit on its Board due to his longstanding involvement with public companies.

 Christopher Wetzel.
 Mr. Wetzel has more than 25 years of leadership experience in various aspects of the healthcare delivery system and since 2004, has served as Chief Executive Officer for the Surgery Center at Hamilton in New Jersey.
 His career has focused on building organizations, increasing operational efficiency, increasing profitability, maximizing revenue, and managing change in the complex and high-growth healthcare environment.
 Mr. Wetzel applied his broad background in strategy, finance, and operations to guide various entities starting new ventures, entering new markets, and reengineering business processes.
 He is a long-term investor in the extracorporeal therapy space.
 Mr. Wetzel received a Master of Business Administration degree in Healthcare Management and a Bachelor of Science degree in Nursing from Thomas Jefferson University (formerly Philadelphia University).
-Mr. Wetzel's experience in the health care field well serves him to sit on our Board.
+The Company believes Mr. Wetzel is qualified to sit on its Board due to his decades of experience in the healthcare delivery system